nanxiaobei/retalk/README.md

 ### Hot reloading with Redux

-The key to achieving hot reloading with Redux is - put `Provider` in `App.js`, then add:
+The key to achieving hot reloading with Redux is - Put `Provider` in `App.js`, not outside! then add:

 ```js
 if (module.hot) {